Get started with MU

 The Bureau of Labor Statistics predicts above-average growth for public affairs–related occupations through 2029, including 6% for political scientists and 17% for social and community service managers.
 Potential career paths utilizing your knowledge include:

-- Public administration;
+- Public administration.

-- Social services;
+- Social services.

-- Government relations;
+- Government relations.

-- Policy analysis;
+- Policy analysis.

-- Public health management; and
+- Public health management.

 - Nonprofit management.